Let’s accept it. There’s one superpower we all want in our lives – the power of persuasion.

 What’s a Thesis Statement?
 (Definition)

-A thesis statement is a concise statement that is generally written at the end of the introduction.
+A thesis statement is defined as a concise statement that is generally written at the end of the introduction.
 This statement sums up the entire paper or essay in a few words.

 Basically, a thesis statement is a brief introduction to your topic and your point of view.
 It reveals the argument that you have made in the rest of your paper.